OliverCardiff/Nanochrome_scaffolder/README.md

 ./Run_Nanochrome.sh -g genome.fa -r chromium_reads.fq -n nanopore_reads.fq -f 29000 -p my_prefix -l 6
 ```

+Note: The nature of 10x libraries allows them to work better when the genome assembly is already more highly contiguous than the library fragment size.
+For this reason, running nanochrome multiple times, with a gap closer such as [LR_Gapcloser](https://github.com/CAFS-bioinformatics/LR_Gapcloser) after each run, should provide substantial iterative improvements to the assembly.
+HOWEVER, Nanochrome is also written with an error/contiguity trade-off in mind rather than a precision->accept, ambiguity->reject model.
+Adding the '-s' flag for strict mode will make the reciprocal best join testing more stringent, and hopefully prevent over-aggressive scaffolding errors on the 2nd or 3rd iteration.
+An alternative to strict mode might be running a script to re-fragment the assembly by the unclosed gaps.

 ### Dependencies:

 0. [Long Ranger BASIC](https://support.10xgenomics.com/genome-exome/software/pipelines/latest/advanced/other-pipelines)